Welcome to Research in Psychology

 This course reviews scientific method in Psychology.
 It is meant for Psychology majors or students with a clear interest in research.
 We will discuss how science "works", how scientific reasoning differs from other ways of thinking, and what we can and cannot learn from the different research strategies Psychologists use.

 Students will understand the virtues - and problems - of measurement or correlation studies, "true" experiments, and the "quasi"-experiments (or field studies) often used in Psychology.
 Students will also be introduced to statistical reasoning in science, and to basic statistics.

-You are expected to attend every lecture: all course materials and the content of your exams will be provided there.
+Attend every lecture: all course materials and the content of your exams are provided there.

-I do not allow any electronic devices in lectures, for any reason
+I do not allow any electronic devices in lectures (Why not?
+Click here.)

 - If it has a screen, turn it off and put it in your bag or pocket.